dinmil/nsqfpc/README.md

 # nsqfpc

 This is sample which shows how to use nsq golang message queue with fpc.
-Project support sending and receiving messages with plain receiver TClsNSQReceiver.
+Project supports sending and receiving messages with plain receiver TClsNSQReceiver.
 It also support NSQ Lookup system to locate NSQ deamons.
 Initial version was written with CodeTyphoon 7.50 for MAC.
-It was not yet tested for Windows and Linux but it should work.
+It is adjusted for Windows also.

 Test program is written to receive messages,
 1. send one message